Are you planning one day in Key West, Florida? See how to get the most out of this beloved popular destination in less than a day in Key West.

-It feels like it was ages ago when we spent a day in Key West, Florida.
-The day was actually the last time we cruised at the end of 2019.
-The last vacation we got to take before the pandemic changed travel and caused chaos around the world.
+It feels like ages ago when we spent a day in Key West, Florida.
+The last time we cruised with the Celebrity Equinox, at the end of of 2019, we had the pleasure of spending a day here.

 Cruising to Key West

-Obviously, cruising has come to a halt right now.
-We hope we can cruise again safely in the future.
-But Key West was our last port-of-call on our Southern Caribbean Celebrity Equinox cruise.
+Key West was our last port-of-call on our Southern Caribbean Celebrity Equinox cruise in 2019.

 Arriving on a cruise, you have enough time to do one or two of the following: